bkuslitskiy/Compare-TV-Shows-V4/memory-bank/activeContext.md

 1. **Component Structure**: Using container/presentational pattern for components
 2. **Custom Hooks**: Extracting complex logic into custom hooks
 3. **Service Modules**: Isolating API and business logic in service modules
-4. **Keyboard Navigation**: Ensuring all functionality is accessible via keyboard
+4. **Keyboard Navigation**: Using the useKeyboardNavigation hook for consistent keyboard interaction
 5. **Theme System**: Supporting light, dark, and system themes
 6. **Code Organization**: Following a modular approach with clear separation of concerns
+7. **Accessibility**: Ensuring proper ARIA attributes and keyboard focus management

 ## Learnings and Project Insights